Economic inequality: Socialist perspectives

-Socialists attribute the vast disparities in wealth to the private ownership of the means of production by a class of owners, creating a situation where a small portion of the population lives off unearned property income by virtue of ownership titles in capital equipment, financial assets and corporate stock.
-By contrast, the vast majority of the population is dependent on income in the form of a wage or salary.
+Socialists attribute the vast disparities in wealth to the private ownership of the means of production by a class of owners, creating a situation where a small portion of the population lives off unearned property income by virtue of ownership titles in capital equipment, financial assets, and corporate stock.
+By contrast, the vast majority of the population depends on income in the form of wages or salaries.
 In order to rectify this situation, socialists argue that the means of production should be socially owned so that income differentials would be reflective of individual contributions to the social product.

 Marxian economics attributes rising inequality to job automation and capital deepening within capitalism.
 The process of job automation conflicts with the capitalist property form and its attendant system of wage labor.
 In this analysis, capitalist firms increasingly substitute capital equipment for labor inputs (workers) under competitive pressure to reduce costs and maximize profits.
-Over the long term, this trend increases the organic composition of capital, meaning that less workers are required in proportion to capital inputs, increasing unemployment (the "reserve army of labour").
+Over the long term, this trend increases the organic composition of capital, meaning that fewer workers are required relative to capital inputs, increasing unemployment (the "reserve army of labour").
 This process exerts a downward pressure on wages.
-The substitution of capital equipment for labor (mechanization and automation) raises the productivity of each worker, resulting in a situation of relatively stagnant wages for the working class amidst rising levels of property income for the capitalist class.
+The substitution of capital equipment for labor (mechanization and automation) raises each worker's productivity, resulting in relatively stagnant wages for the working class amid rising levels of property income for the capitalist class.

-Marxist socialists ultimately predict the emergence of a communist society based on the common ownership of the means of production, where each individual citizen would have free access to the articles of consumption (From each according to his ability, to each according to his need).
+Marxist socialists ultimately predict the emergence of a classless, communist society based on the common ownership of the means of production, in which each citizen would have free access to the means of consumption (From each according to his ability, to each according to his need).
 According to Marxist philosophy, equality in the sense of free access is essential for freeing individuals from dependent relationships, thereby allowing them to transcend alienation.

+Some scholars on the left have posited that the end of the Soviet Union and communism as a global force allowed neoliberal capitalism to become a global system, which has resulted in rising economic inequality.

 Meritocracy

-Meritocracy favors an eventual society where an individual's success is a direct function of his merit, or contribution.
-Economic inequality would be a natural consequence of the wide range in individual skill, talent and effort in human population.
+Meritocracy favors a society in which an individual's success is a direct function of his merit or contribution.
+Economic inequality would be a natural consequence of the wide range of individual skills, talents, and effort in the human population.
 David Landes stated that the progression of Western economic development that led to the Industrial Revolution was facilitated by men advancing through their own merit rather than because of family or political connections.

-Liberal perspectives
+Progressive and Keynesian perspectives

-Most modern social liberals, including centrist or left-of-center political groups, believe that the capitalist economic system should be fundamentally preserved, but the status quo regarding the income gap must be reformed.
-Social liberals favor a capitalist system with active Keynesian macroeconomic policies and progressive taxation (to even out differences in income inequality).
+Progressives and social liberals (including centrist or left-of-center political groups) believe that the capitalist economic system should be fundamentally preserved, but the status quo regarding the income gap must be reformed.
+Social liberals favor a capitalist system with active Keynesian macroeconomic policies and progressive taxation (to reduce income inequality).
 Research indicates that people who hold liberal beliefs tend to see greater income inequality as morally wrong.

+Stanford's Encyclopedia of Philosophy explains that the "new liberalism" emerged from three factors: